linux-l10n-vi/AppManager/README.md

 - **Double-click** a `.AppImage`: AppManager claims the `application/x-iso9660-appimage` MIME type, shows the drag window, and installs after you drag the icon onto `~/Applications` (or click Install).
 - **Preferences**: Launch AppManager from the application menu to tweak defaults and review installed items.
-- **Nautilus actions**: Right-click a `.AppImage` to install or, if already installed, remove it.
-Removal trashes/mops up files, desktop entries, and icons.
 - **CLI helpers**: `app-manager --install /path/to/AppImage`, `app-manager --uninstall /path/or/checksum`, and `app-manager --is-installed /path/to/AppImage` for scripting.

 ## Development Notes

-- Shared logic (installer, registry, metadata) lives under `src/core/` and is reused by both the UI and Nautilus extension.
+- Shared logic (installer, registry, metadata) lives under `src/core/` and is reused by both the UI and CLI entry points.
 - Temporary extraction directories live under `/tmp/appmgr-*` and are automatically cleaned after installation.
 - Install metadata persists in `~/.local/share/app-manager/installations.json`.

-See `docs/ARCHITECTURE.md` for deeper internals and extension flows.
+See `docs/ARCHITECTURE.md` for deeper internals and installer flows.